-Of the technology methodologies in the SMFP, most have changed multiple times since they were first developed, particularly higher volume modalities, such as MRI.
-The current MRI methodology includes the utilization and capacity of both fixed and mobile MRIs, yet only determines need for fixed MRIs.
-Notwithstanding the evolution of the MRI methodology, which is discussed below, CNSA believes there remain issues with the current MRI methodology, particularly as it relates to mobile MRI scanners.
-In particular, the lack of a methodology for mobile MRI scanners, though understandable given the number of mobile MRI scanners in the state, including numerous "grandfathered" or unregulated mobile scanners, as well as the mutable nature of mobile service, which makes capturing a reliable inventory virtually impossible, creates an issue for providers fully utilizing a vendor-owned mobile MRI scanner, in that there is no "trigger" in the methodology to allow them to obtain their own scanner.
+includes the utilization and capacity of both fixed and mobile MRIs, yet only determines need for fixed MRIs.
+While CNSA understands that the primary goal of the MRI methodology workgroup was to examine the MRI need methodology as it relates to the need for additional fixed MRI scanners, it continues to believe that a need should be permitted for a mobile MRI when a provider has a well-utilized mobile MRI scanner and needs another mobile scanner-not a fixed scanner that cannot serve multiple sites.
+The workgroup concluded its recommendation for revision of the current MRI methodology at the end of its final meeting that convened on February 15, 2022.
+Notwithstanding the evolution of the MRI methodology, which is discussed below, and the MRI workgroup's recent recommendation for the revision of the current methodology, which must be approved by the SHCC and the Governor before any changes to the current methodology are published in the SMFP, CNSA believes there remain issues with the current MRI methodology, specifically as it relates to mobile MRI scanners.
+In particular, the lack of a methodology for mobile MRI scanners, though understandable given the number of mobile MRI scanners in the state, including numerous "grandfathered" or unregulated mobile scanners, as well as the mutable nature of mobile service, which makes capturing a reliable inventory virtually impossible, creates an issue for providers fully utilizing a vendor-owned mobile MRI scanner, in that there is no "trigger" in the methodology to allow them to obtain their own scanner nor is there a need determination that would allow a mobile scanner to serve sites in multiple counties.
 CNSA understands that the SHCC has discussed the fact that there is currently no methodology for "converting" a mobile MRI to a fixed scanner.
 While that is true, sites hosting a mobile scanner still have a pathway to apply for a fixed MRI by responding to a standard need determination.
 There is, however, currently no pathway in the methodology for a provider with a well-utilized mobile MRI to obtain another mobile MRI, as there is no methodology for additional mobile MRIs.
-As stated on page 420 of the 2020 SMFP, "[t]he SMFP does not have a methodology to project need for additional mobile MRI scanners."
+As stated on page 343 of the 2022 SMFP, "[t]he SMFP does not have a methodology to project need for additional mobile MRI scanners."
 Rather, a summer petition is required to place a need in the upcoming SMFP.
-As such, CNSA believes that its situation is even more compelling than the issue with "converting" a mobile MRI to a fixed scanner.
+As such, CNSA believes that its situation is even more compelling than the issue with "converting" a mobile MRI to a fixed scanner, and that a petition filed in the spring is the appropriate time for such a petition as it provides ample opportunities for feedback from the healthcare community and its stakeholders prior to publishing the proposed Policy TE-4 in the Proposed 2023 SMFP, which will also be available for review and comment.
 Further, although there is an avenue for a provider to submit a summer petition to place a need for a mobile MRI in the upcoming SMFP, such an avenue allows any applicant to apply, whether it be a vendor or a provider.
-Moreover,
+Moreover, CNSA believes that while this existing avenue is adequate in many situations, there should be a separate and distinct pathway for a qualified, existing mobile MRI service provider with an existing well-utilized vendor-owned mobile MRI to apply for CON approval to obtain its own mobile MRI.